Fairfax High School (Los Angeles)

+studios, right at the heart of the Thirty Mile Zone.

 Several sections of Los Angeles, including the Fairfax District, Park La Brea, portions of Hancock Park, and Larchmont, and the city of West Hollywood are served by Fairfax.
 Some areas (including parts of West Hollywood) are jointly zoned to Fairfax High School and Hollywood High School.
 In fall 2007, some neighborhoods zoned to Hamilton High School were rezoned to Fairfax High School.
 Bancroft Middle School, Emerson Middle School, Le Conte Middle School, and John Burroughs Middle School feed into Fairfax.
 In 2009, some territory from the Los Angeles High School attendance boundary was transferred to Fairfax High School.

 Fairfax High School has been widely regarded as one of the most diverse high schools in the city, state, and country.